-We have simulated the build-up of an electron cloud that is generated by photoemission and secondary emission in the LHC beam pipe.
+We have simulated the build-up of an electron cloud that is generated by photoemission and secondary emission in the LHC and VLHC beam pipes.
 Based on the simulation results, the effect of the electron cloud on the beam stability was estimated.

-Our preliminary conclusion is that the electron cloud gives rise to a multi-bunch instability at top energy with an approximate rise time of the order of 25 ms in the horizontal and 130 ms in the vertical direction.
-The rise time is thus comparable to that of the resistive-wall instability at injection energy.
+Our preliminary conclusion is that, in the LHC, the electron cloud gives rise to a multi-bunch instability at top energy with an approximate rise time of the order of 50 ms in the horizontal and 400 ms in the vertical direction.
+The rise time is almost comparable to that of the resistive-wall instability at injection energy.
 The electron-cloud instability is driven primarily in the bending magnets, while the effective 'wakes' in the straight sections are 3-15 times smaller.
+For the parameters considered, the computed wakefield is not very sensitive to the secondary-emission yield δ{max} , but it shows a strong dependence on the energy distribution of the secondary electrons.